triton-inference-server/server/docs/user_guide/custom_operations.md

 $ LD_PRELOAD=libtfcustom.so:${LD_PRELOAD} tritonserver --model-repository=/tmp/models ...
 ```

-All TensorFlow custom operations depend on a TensorFlow shared library
+With this approach, all TensorFlow custom operations depend on a TensorFlow shared
-that must be available to the custom shared library when it is
+library that must be available to the custom shared library when it is
 loading.
-In practice this means that you must make sure that
+In practice, this means that you must make sure that
 /opt/tritonserver/backends/tensorflow1 or
 /opt/tritonserver/backends/tensorflow2 is on the library path before
 issuing the above command.
 There are several ways to control the